What is Public Health?

 - Addressing possible gaps in regulation of health care

 The Ohio Department of Health will continue to be at the center of these efforts.
-Working in partnership with nearly 125 county and city health departments, it will continue to provide much needed public health leadership and services throughout the state.
+Working in partnership with 124 county and city health departments, it will continue to provide much needed public health leadership and services throughout the state.